Keynote Speakers

 Eric Kokke

-GO Opleidingen / GO | School for Information, The Netherlands
+GO | School for Information

-Eric started working as an Education / Marketing manager in the world of libraries, archives and museums 2003.
-Since then he worked for two educational institutes specialised in archiving, information retrieval and document management.
-From the start he had a keen interest in digitalisation of information and the consequences for the information specialist.
+Eric began working as an Education/Marketing Manager in the world of libraries, archives, and museums in 2003.
+Since then, he has worked for two educational institutes specialized in archiving, information retrieval, and document management.
+From the start, he has had a keen interest in the digitalization of information and its consequences for information specialists.
+Since June 2021, Eric has been responsible for the development of a generic education program for all information professionals working in Information Governance and Archiving for the Dutch Government.

 view more..